-Growth in children with Down syndrome is commonly delayed and stunted, as are many developmental milestones.
+Growth in children with Down syndrome is commonly delayed and stunted, as are many other developmental milestones.
 The typical facial appearance includes flattening of the nasal bridge, with upward-slanting eyes and epicanthal folds.
 The mouth is typically small with a large tongue, which commonly leads to obstructive sleep apnea.
 The neck may be stout or shortened, often with redundant skin posteriorly.
 The hands are shortened with a single palmar crease (Figure 1).
-The feet are usually flat (pes planus) may have an unusually large space between the 1st and 2nd toes (Figure 2).
+The feet are usually flat (pes planus) and may have an unusually large space between the 1st and 2nd toes (Figure 2).
 Classically, the gait is waddling and broad based.

 Approximately 20% of all patients with Down syndrome have an associated musculoskeletal condition.
-Occipito-cervical and atlanto-axial instability is common.
+Occipito-cervical and atlanto-axial instability are common.
 Atlantoaxial instability can be assessed on lateral cervical spine radiographs or sagittal CT scans by measuring the atlanto-dens interval (Figure 3).
 This interval should be 5mm or less.